lawmurray/mendingwall/docs/mend-themes.md

 !!! info
     This section is for contributors to help improve Mending Wall.
 The installed configuration is meant to be suitable for everyone with no adjustments required.

 The specific GSettings paths and config files to back up and restore are set in the config file `themes.conf`.
-If the environment variable `XDG_CONFIG_HOME` is set then `$XDG_CONFIG_HOME/mendingwall/` is checked for the file, otherwise the default directory `$HOME/.config/mendingwall/` is checked.
-If the file is not found, the directories listed in `XDG_CONFIG_DIRS` are checked in order, adding a subdirectory `mendingwall/` to each, until the file is first found.
+If the environment variable `XDG_CONFIG_HOME` is set and `$XDG_CONFIG_HOME/mendingwall/themes.conf` exists then that file is used, otherwise `$HOME/.config/mendingwall/themes.conf`, otherwise the directories listed in `XDG_CONFIG_DIRS` are checked in order for `mendingwall/themes.conf` until the file is found.

-If `themes.conf` is in a system directory and you wish to make changes to it, first copy it into `$XDG_CONFIG_HOME/mendingwall/` or `$HOME/.config/mendingwall/`.
+If `themes.conf` is in a system directory and you wish to make changes to it, first copy it to `$XDG_CONFIG_HOME/mendingwall/themes.conf` or `$HOME/.config/mendingwall/themes.conf`.

-The config file is in the [KeyFile](https://docs.gtk.org/glib/struct.KeyFile.html) format.
+The config file is in the [KeyFile](https://docs.gtk.org/glib/struct.KeyFile.html).
 It contains any number of group headers to identify desktop environments, each followed by key-value pairs that specify the GSettings paths and config files to backup and restore.
 For example:
 ```
 [GNOME]
 GSettings=org.gnome.desktop.interface